Building Permits - Community Development

 Permits can be divided into two tiers:

-- Tier 1 are permits for repair and maintenance type of work that can generally be obtained over the counter.
+- Tier 1 are Simple Permits for repair and maintenance type of work that do not require plan check and can generally be obtained over the counter or online via the Citizen Access Portal.
+Examples of the growing list of permit available online are:

 The following types of Building Permit Applications are considered Tier 1 projects and have a streamlined submittal process.
 Customers with a project that only includes the items identified below, shall complete a Building Permit Application and submit to Building & Safety Division via email at firstname.lastname@example.org.

-- Kitchen and Bathroom Remodels with no interior wall demolition
+- Kitchen and Bathroom Remodels with no interior wall demolition.
+A basic "Before and After" floor plan will generally be required.

-- Existing Window Replacements that do not increase the size of the existing windows and do not create any new window openings
+- Existing Window Replacements that do not increase the size of the existing windows and do not create any new window openings.
+A window schedule will be required.

 - Drywall replacement